maneeshvarmamynam/KDD_Project_Group3/README.md

 <b>Address Data Quality Issues:</b> Continuously refine data cleaning and preprocessing techniques to minimize errors and biases, ensuring the dataset is as accurate and reliable as possible.<br>

-Future work should focus on refining data balance, exploring advanced modeling techniques, enhancing feature engineering, and conducting long-term studies.
-Expanding the dataset and improving data cleaning methods will further strengthen the analysis and provide a more comprehensive understanding of the impacts of mobile phone usage on academic performance and health
+Future work should concentrate on improving data balance, experimenting with advanced modeling techniques, and developing more detailed features.
+Additionally, conducting long-term studies, expanding the dataset, and enhancing data cleaning methods will provide a deeper and more comprehensive understanding of how mobile phone usage affects academic performance and health.